 It’s often easier for people to understand information that’s applicable to their day to day life, and your kids are no exception.
 There are many ways that you can do this, such as studying how scripture could apply to interactions with their teachers, peers, and other important people in their lives.

 4. Ask your kids questions about what you taught them

 After you read the Bible or children’s books about scripture, it’s important to ask your kids a few questions about what they just heard.
 It’s best to ask them questions about the story at least twice.
 You should talk to them about it immediately after reading to them and the next day or a few hours later.
 This will help them to remember and reflect on what they have read.

 5. Make sure that your kids have their own copy of the Bible

 As your kids become more proficient readers, they’ll probably be interested in reading the Bible on their own.
 The best way to encourage them to read it is by keeping a copy of it in their room.
 Even if your child does not have the reading skills to read a standard Bible on their own, they can still have their own copy of it.
-That’s because there’s a children’s version of it that uses simplified language, which makes it much easier for children to understand.
+That’s because there’s a children’s version of it that uses simplified language, which makes it much easier for children to study and understand.

 There’s a good chance that some messages in the Bible will be difficult for your child to understand no matter how you explain it.
 If you encounter a section that your child is having a tough time understanding, it’s fine to switch to a different passage or story, and you can go back to the passage that they didn’t understand later on.
 This could be later in the day, or it could be months later.
 Each child will learn at their own pace.